EcoHack/ecohacksf/README.md

 Please use [#ecohack](https://twitter.com/search?f=realtime&q=ecohack&src=typd) on social media.
 And if you have any questions, hit us up at <a mailto:info@ecohack.org>info@ecohack.org</a>.

+### Projects

+Anyone can propose a project on Saturday.
+But to get the brain juices flowing, please use the [Issues page](https://github.com/EcoHack/ecohacksf/issues) to tell us about your awesome idea or fascinating dataset.
+Use tags as appropriate (e.g. `dataset` or `project/idea` or whatever).

-### Timing and logistics
+### Timing

 9:00-9:45 - breakfast
 9:45-10:15 - get started, project presentations, etc.
 10:15 onward - hack!
 12:30ish - lunch
 6:30pm - dinner
 7:00pm - present your hack!

-### Projects

-Anyone can propose a project on Saturday.
-But to get the brain juices flowing, please use the [Issues page](https://github.com/EcoHack/ecohacksf/issues) to tell us about your awesome idea or fascinating dataset.
-Use tags as appropriate (e.g. `dataset` or `project/idea` or whatever).

 ### Directions